RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-quickstart.md

 ## RediSearch with Python

-If you want to use RediSearch within an application, you can use one of these [client libraries](https://oss.redis.com/redisearch/Clients/).
+If you want to use RediSearch within an application, these [client libraries](https://oss.redis.com/redisearch/Clients/) are available.

 The following example uses the Redis Python client library [redis-py](https://github.com/redis/redis-py), which supports RediSearch commands as of v4.0.0.